Breadcrumb

 Overview

 Many common activities or events can trigger the urge to smoke.
-Knowing how to deal with them can help you prevent a slip or relapse.
-Here are some common triggers and ideas for how you might deal with them.
+Knowing how to manage them can help you prevent a slip or relapse.
+Here are some common triggers and ideas for how you might cope with them.

 - Finishing a meal.